Severe weather can strike quickly and cause major disruption to our homes, families and communities.

 - On your smartphone, download a flashlight app and get bookmarks and apps for all the websites you use regularly: including weather alerts, evacuation routes and first aid training.

 - Store extra batteries or chargers (handcrank or solar) with your emergency kit.

 Check your workplace has a severe weather plan and a list of emergency business contacts (PDF) – so you know what to do and who to call if you can’t get in.

-Prepare young people for snow and ice with the wintry activities in our teaching resource, and the Education Scotland emergencies resource.
+Prepare young people for snow and ice with the wintry activities in our teaching resource, and the Ready Scotland's severe weather resource.

 What to do in severe weather

 On the move

 Think carefully about whether you should travel now or wait until conditions improve.
 Before setting off: